PeridexisErrant/DF-Walkthrough/chapters/chap03-recap-home.rst

 #.
 Designate a bunch of plants to be harvested.
 #.
 Make a lot more beer and a lot more barrels, or set up ``workflow`` for
    some of the furniture you'll need later (beds, doors, tables, chairs).
 #.
-Make some “bins” in the carpenters shop.
-About 15 or so should do.
+Make some :guilabel:`bins` in the carpenters shop - around 15 should do.
-   You’ll have to scroll to find them in the carpenter “a” “Add new task” list. (or go “a” then “n”).
+   You’ll have to scroll to find them in the carpenter :kbd:`a` :guilabel:`Add new task` list, or use :kbd:`a`, :kbd:`n`.
    Bins are what everything that isn’t food or booze are stored in.
 #.
 Go to the mason’s workshop and set it to build blocks on repeat
    (:kbd:`q`, :kbd:`a`, :kbd:`b`, :kbd:`r`).
 Do this only if you’ve already
    managed to make a LOT of bins or your Bar/Block pile will get filled quickly!
 #.
 See if you can make some stone crafts.
 You will find them under the
-   :kbd:`g` :guilabel:`rock` sub-menu from the :guilabel:`Add new task`
+   :kbd:`g` (:guilabel:`rock`) sub-menu from the :guilabel:`Add new task`
    menu on the craftsdwarf’s workshop.
 Make sure you have lots of bins for your crafts to go in though, and a big finished goods stockpile too!